Open Now

 Common Causes of Drain Blockages in the Laundry

 There are several reasons why drain blockages can occur in washing machines and laundry tubs.
-Often, it comes down to buildup of grime and debris over time or items left unintentionally in pockets during washes.
+Often, it comes down to build-up of grime and debris over time or items left unintentionally in pockets during washes.
 Some of the most common culprits of drain clogs include:

 Hair